First year entrants onto undergraduate study

 Purpose of data source

-Student information collected by the Higher Education Statistics Agency is used extensively by various stakeholders for higher education:
+Student information collected by the Higher Education Statistics Agency is used for:

 - performance indicators